gdagstn/cellula/README.md

 # Usage

-The pipelines in `cellula` assume that you are working with the output of `CellRanger` (or something similar) and you imported it into a `SingleCellExperiment` object (hereafter SCE) using `DropletUtils::read10Xcounts()`.
+The pipelines in `cellula` assume that you are working with the output of `CellRanger` (or something similar) and you imported it into a `SingleCellExperiment` object (hereafter SCE) using the `TENxIO` package.
 This is relevant for gene identifiers, since the `rowData` slot of the SCE will have a "Symbol" and a "ID" column.

-For demo purposes we can use a publicly available dataset, Segerstolpe et al. 2016 [ref](https://pubmed.ncbi.nlm.nih.gov/27667667/), which we retrieve using the `scRNAseq` package:
+For demo purposes we can use a publicly available dataset, [Segerstolpe et al. 2016](https://pubmed.ncbi.nlm.nih.gov/27667667/)[[2]](#2), which we retrieve using the `scRNAseq` package:

 ```{r}
 # BiocManager::install("scRNAseq")